jakelevirne/edge-lab/docs/Rack.md

 - 3mm acrylic laser cut hanging panels for mounting the Pis (see [pattern](edge-lab-rack.svg))

--
+- Four (4) 3mm X 12mm machine screws and nuts to hold the shelf in place with [T-bolt construction](https://www.instructables.com/How-to-Make-Anything-Using-Acrylic-and-Machine-Sc/)

 ### Physical

 - Rack dimensions are approximately 300mm X 165mm x 180mm (width X depth X height)

-- Assembly is completely mechanical (no glueing), relying on the 4 rods and T-joints to keep everything in place.
+- Assembly is completely mechanical (no glueing), relying on the 4 rods and [T-bolt construction](https://www.instructables.com/How-to-Make-Anything-Using-Acrylic-and-Machine-Sc/) to keep the shelf in place, adding rigidity

 - This design has proven fairly sturdy, even able to stand up to torsion without loosening.

+### Assembly

+Each rod is bolted onto the acrylic sides with two 1/4" bolts on either side of the acrylic.
+The shelf (white in the above picture) is dry fitted in between the sides before fully bolting.
+The machine screws and nuts are used in the T-bolt slots to hold the shelf in place.

+### Cooling

+Each Raspberry Pi has it's own active cooler (in this case the [Official Raspberry Pi 5 Active Cooler](https://www.adafruit.com/product/5815)).
+With the open design of the rack, there's no need for additional cooling.
+If I were to make a more enclosed rack, I would likely add case fans similar to the C4 Labs design.

+### Power and Cable Management

+Right now the rack has no power or cable management, though I might add some cable routing holes in a future version.